 The primary objective of the investment portfolio is to achieve investment returns exceeding the return of our Policy Benchmark within prudent risk parameters.
-Over the long term, it is expected that investment returns also should meet or exceed the actuarial interest rate of 7.75%.
+Over the long term, it is expected that investment returns also should meet or exceed the Board approved actuarial assumed rate of 7.50%.